The Fundamentals of a Project

 This doesn't mean you will pick up the work.
 You can find someone else or make it into a discussion about alternatives that can be done while the overworked mod is resting.

-As a reminder, its important to do this tactfully.
+As a reminder, it’s important to do this tactfully.
 Stress causes people to act unlike themselves.
-If youre not sure you can do that - is there another mod you might be able to go to who might be able to raise this within the mod team?
+If you’re not sure you can do that - is there another mod you might be able to go to who might be able to raise this within the mod team?
 (Be careful.
 In the limited communication medium of text chat, and with moderators who are strangers, there is a thin line between being genuinely concerned and accidentally coming off as negative manipulation and/or triangulating.)

 Drama is part of being human